There are two study modes available in the Associate Degree:

 - Full-time on campus - Sessions 1 and 2 will be studied on campus at the NSW Police Academy, Goulburn (Admissions course code: KPOL)

-- Mixed mode - combines two sessions of distance education (home-based) study (Session 1a and 1b), then distance education students join full-time on campus students for Session 2 at the NSW Police Academy, Goulburn (Admissions course code: EPOL)
+- Mixed mode - combines two sessions of online study (Session 1a and 1b), then online students join full-time on campus students for Session 2 at the NSW Police Academy, Goulburn (Admissions course code: EPOL)

-CSU is one of Australia's largest providers of distance education (DE) and has the technology, support and services to ensure your study experience is positive and successful.
+CSU is one of Australia's largest providers of online education and offers the technology, support and services to ensure your study experience is positive and successful.

 How does it work?